mhmdbazzi00/Weather-API/README.md

 A few things to think of:

-- The font you need is called `Raleway` and is already loaded up into the project - but remember you'll need to declare it in your CSS.
+- The font you need is called `npm ` and is already loaded up into the project - but remember you'll need to declare it in your CSS.
 - You'll need to copy the colours, spacing, layout and size of elements in the design.
 This is a core skill as a front-end developer! :)
 - Use placeholder images (such as [these kittens](https://placekitten.com/) ), initially.
 - Extra points if you can think of a nice way to display the app on mobile ;)